 Congratulations on becoming a first-time pet owner!
 Along with the excitement and happiness that a new pet brings into the home, a new pet also comes with a huge responsibility.
-Whether you recently got a new puppy/kitten or adopted a pet in-need of their forever home, McKnight 24 Hour Veterinary Hospital is here to help you navigate your experience as a dog or cat owner.
+Whether you recently got a new puppy/kitten or adopted a pet in need of a forever home, McKnight Veterinary Hospital is here to help you navigate your experience as a dog or cat owner.
 On this page, you will find everything you need to know to keep your new pet happy, healthy and, most importantly, safe!

 Pet Services Your New Pet Will Require in the First 12 Months